You are currently viewing Sole Work: Guelph Boot And Shoe Manufacturers: Part 1

 Unions and Strikes

 Shoemakers in Guelph did organize.
-In fact, one of Guelph’s earliest unions was the Knights of St. Crispin #202 created in 1869.
+One of Guelph’s earliest unions was the Knights of St. Crispin #202 created in 1869.
 St. Crispin was the saint of shoemakers.
-The name, chosen by shoemakers in Wisconsin in 1867 indicates this group harked back to the craft origins of such labour organizations, much like the Knights of Labor were to do.
+The name, chosen by shoemakers in Wisconsin in 1867, indicates this group harked back to the craft origins of such labour organizations, much like the Knights of Labor were to do.
 It was formed to fight against the growth of shoe factories.

-This is clearly illustrated by a strike that took place on Tuesday, December 9, 1873.
-Around 40 members of the St. Crispin’s Union, Local 212, went out at the Boot and Shoe Factory of Messrs.
+On Tuesday, December 9, 1873, around 40 members of the St. Crispin’s Union, Local 212, went out at the Boot and Shoe Factory of Messrs.
 W. D. Hepburn & Company.
-The reason as provided to the Guelph Mercury: The firm was employing “a man unskilled in the business which is contrary to the rules of the St. Crispin Society…”
+The reason as provided to the Guelph Mercury was the firm was employing “a man unskilled in the business which is contrary to the rules of the St. Crispin Society…”

 The owners did not concede to the union’s demands.
 JT Brown, foreman, stated the person the Knights were complaining about was doing work no shoe or boot maker did – crimping.
 Brown felt he was well within his rights to hire the man but, when the Knights demanded a meeting with Hepburn, he obliged.